-Op- tion Description cmd The command, specified as an array of strings, to invoke the piped program.
+Op- Description tion cmd The command, specified as an array of strings, to invoke the piped program.
 The program's stdin receives the formatted contents of the input DataFrame, and the output DataFrame is constructed from its stdout.
-The stderr stream will appear in the executor logs. input_f Converts the input DataFrame to a format that the piped program understands.
-Built-in input formatters are text and vcf. output Converts the output of the piped program back into a DataFrame.
-Built-in output formatters are text and vcf. quarant Spark SQL table to write partitions in the dataframe that throw an error. quarant File type for quarantined output.
-Built-in output formatters are delta. env Options beginning with env are interpreted as environment variables.
+The stderr stream will appear in the executor logs. input_fc@maxeresrthe input DataFrame to a format that the piped program understands.
+Built-in input formatters are text, csv, and vcf. output. output formærtsethe output of the piped program back into a DataFrame.
+Built-in output formatters are text, csv, and vcf. env Options beginning with env are interpreted as environment variables.
 Like other options, the environment variable name is converted to lower snake case.
 For example, providing the option env_aniMal=MONKEY results in an environment variable with key ani_mal and value MONKEY being provided to the piped program.

-Text input and output formatters
+Some of the input and output formatters take additional options.